ZacharyTStone/Infinite-Flashcards/README.md

    python main.py
    ```

 2. follow the prompts.
-The script will generate the cards using the Open AI key and the app will create the csv files and import them into Anki automatically.
+The script will generate the cards using the Open AI key, and the app will create the CSV files and import them into Anki automatically.

 ## Structure